 Whether you are a general or a special educator, and whether your school has full inclusion or separate classes, there are lots of resources available to help you make sense of the complicated issues around teaching kids with differences.
 Please share your favorites in the comments below!

-- Learning Disabilities Teacher Resources via National Center for Learning Disabilities
+- Instructional Strategies via Understood and the National Center for Learning Disabilities

 - Educational Resources from Inclusive Schools Network